The origin of cold gas in the Circumgalactic Medium: Methods

 Moreover, to understand the trajectory and thermal evolution of gas in the CGM, we track forward gas particles from specific regions of the galaxy.
-In particular, we consider the following setups: \begin{itemize} \item[a)] forward tracking of cold disk gas, to understand to which extent it contributes to the cold gas in the CGM, by ejection from the disk; \item[b)] forward tracking of cold outflowing gas ($T<3\times 10^4$ K, $v_r>50\,\kms$), to understand if this gas survives and reaches the CGM without being heated; \item[c)] forward tracking of hot outflowing gas ($T>3\times 10^4$ K, $v_r>50\,\kms$), to understand if cooling in the outflow occurs; \end{itemize}
+In particular, we consider three setups: forward tracking of cold disk gas, to understand to what extent it contributes to the cold gas in the CGM, by ejection from the disk; forward tracking of cold outflowing gas ($T<3\times 10^4$ K, $v_r>50\,\kms$), to understand if this gas survives and reaches the CGM without being heated; and forward tracking of hot outflowing gas ($T>3\times 10^4$ K, $v_r>50\,\kms$), to understand if cooling in the outflow occurs.